axa-group/bauta.js/docs/request-cancelation.md

         id: '1'
       }
     },
-    (val, ctx) => {
+    async (val, ctx) => {
       return {
         id: '1'
       }
     })
-  });
+  );
 })
 ```

-In the example of above if the request is canceled before complete all OperatorFunctions, an error will be thrown and the pending OperatorFunctions won't be executed.
+In the example of above if the request is canceled before complete all Pipeline.StepFunctions, an error will be thrown and the pending Pipeline.StepFunctions won't be executed.

 - In case of a request to a provider, if a request is canceled, the request to the third party API will be discarded.
+- Notice that cancel a pipeline is not possible for pipelines that do not contain an async operation.

 ## Cancel the pipeline manually